PCMDI/CMEC/capabilities.md

 <!-- PMP -->
 <div class="span4 box">
 <h3><a class="reference internal" href="pmp.html">The PCMDI Metrics Package (PMP)</a></h3>
 <p>PMP provides a diverse suite of relatively robust high level summary statistics across space and time scales, gauging the differences between models and observations.
-PMP summaries encapsulate the simulated atmosphere, ocean, ice and land - with current examples highighting atmospheric characterisitics.
+PMP summaries encapsulate the simulated atmosphere, ocean, ice and land - with current examples highlighting atmospheric characteristics.
 PMP is useful for producing quick, high-level summaries of new simulations and putting them into the context of all previous generations of AMIP and CMIP.</p>
 <center><a border="0" href="pmp.html"><img src="{{site.baseurl}}/assets/images/pmp_cover_side_sm.png"></a></center>
 <br>
 <strong>Quick links</strong>:&nbsp;